 Yes.
 The Local Government Act requires Council to apply an annual charge for providing domestic waste management services on all parcels of rateable residential categorised land for which the service is available, whether or not it is actually used.
 In this way, all property owners contribute to the current and future provision of waste services equally.

-City of Canada Bay has a range of options to support ratepayers in hardship.
+City of Canada Bay has a range of options under Council’s Rates and Annual Charges Hardship Policy to support ratepayers in hardship.
 These options include flexible payment plans and waiving interest on overdue rates.
-If you are having difficulty in paying your rates, you should contact Council as soon as possible to discuss your options.

 There are some parcels of land that are exempt from rates and charges.
 These include parcels of land within a national park and land that belongs to, for example, a religious body or school.
 Unless you meet the exemption criteria outlined in the Local Government Act, you cannot be exempt from paying rates.